armory/knowledge-base/_posts/troubleshooting/2018-12-28-https-redirects.md

 There are a number of ongoing projects to improve this behavior (for example, when working with OAuth2.0, you can specify a `preEstablishedRedirectUri` via the `--pre-established-redirect-uri` flag).

 In the interim, you can work around this issue by putting a self-signed certificate on Deck and Gate.
-This requires three steps:
+This requires two steps:

 1. Create self-signed certificates for Deck (in `pem` format) and Gate (in `jks` format), and configure them to use them.
 You can follow the official documentation for this [here](https://www.spinnaker.io/setup/security/authentication/ssl/).
 1. Configure your load balancer to communicate with your backend with HTTPS rather than HTTP.
 The method of achieving this will depend on your load balancer configuration.